SerranoLab/Golden_etal_2024/README.md

 ## Running the Analysis

 You should be able to run all the code and reproduce the data analysis as reported in our paper.
 Note that the input folder contains data as `.csv` files with biological replicates concatenated.
 They do not contain data for blanks and single-color controls.
-All data processing steps are outlined in the parent [BioProtocol](https://bio-protocol.org/en) paper.
+All data processing steps are outlined in the parent preprint [Golden, et al., 2024](https://www.biorxiv.org/) (Note: link to be updated once live).
 Additional data processing for the analysis is commented in the `.qmd` file.
-Raw `.fcs` files are available on [FlowRepository](http://flowrepository.org/).
+Raw `.fcs` files are available on [FlowRepository](http://flowrepository.org/) (Note: link to be updated once live).

 ## Data visualization